-(a) the insertion loss specification in the frequencydomain of a lowpass filter, (b) an impulse responsespecification in the time domain of the lowpass filter.
+specification in the time domain of the lowpass filter.

 In the preceding discussion we considered that each response function and each specification is a function of one independent variable ψ^{j} .
 In some cases we are confronted with response functions and specifications which are functions of the n independent variables.
 These variables can for instance, be time and temperature; frequency and a tunable circuit parameter; or frequencies in a two-dimensional frequency response of a two-dimensional digital filter.
 The response function and the specifications will be $F(\phi, \psi)$ and $S(\psi)$, respectively, where